Rorkien/ircbot/README.md

 //onText is called when a message directed towards you, via private messaging, ctcp or in a channel you are on. public void onText(String message) {
-	//Be wary that *message* contains the message in raw form connection.getWriteBuffer().sendBuffers("Someone said " + message);
+	//Be wary that *message* contains the raw data connection.getWriteBuffer().sendBuffers("Someone said " + message);
 }
 ```